Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 .. image:: /assets/images/Documentation/yperpz-alignment.png

 For this to work it is important that the X-axis is in the center of rotation of the object.
-For flex cylinders the pick frames have to be set to default.
-For Teach this has to be done manually by changing the pick frame offset.
+For flex cylinders the pick points have to be set to default.
+For Teach this has to be done manually by changing the pick point offset.

 Together with this setting an additional offset can be created around the x-axis if the object is lying close to the side of the bin.
-Below it is shown if an object it lying close to the border of the bin an additional rotation is enforced so that the pick frames tilt away from the sides of the bin.
+Below it is shown if an object it lying close to the border of the bin an additional rotation is enforced so that the pick points tilt away from the sides of the bin.

 .. image:: /assets/images/Documentation/yperpz-box-avoidance.png

 For this following parameters are used:

--  **Distance from box for avoidance:** Pick frames lying within this distance towards the sides of the ROI box are corrected.
+-  **Distance from box for avoidance:** Pick points lying within this distance towards the sides of the ROI box are corrected.
 Set this value to 0 to not apply any additional rotation.
 -  **Angular modification away from box:** The angle on how much is